tricoos/certbot-manual-auth-hook-for-selfhost-de/README.md

 # certbot-manual-auth-hook-for-selfhost-de
 Manual auth hook plugin for certbot for the german domain-hoster selfhost.de

+__FORKED FROM ORIGINAL, ORIGINAL README BELOW (STILL UNCHANGED, SORRY) - MODIFIED FOR DOCKER USAGE - SIMPLY CLONE, COPY .ENV_SAMPLE TO .ENV, SET YOUR DATA AND USE__

+__WARNING - THE CERTIFICATES INCLUDING THE PRIVATE KEY ARE SHARED LOCALLY IN THE CERTIFICATES DIRECTORY AFTER CREATION!__

 Documentation on german, as it is a hoster most likely used by german speaking people :)

 Selfhost.de ist ein Anbieter für Domänen.
 Leider bietet selfhost noch keinen nativen Support